-As with the verification test results, QA/IA test results and any required corrective actions are to be documented in the Concrete Inspector's Daily Record Book and on the CS- 458A.
+As with the verification test results, QA/IA test results and any required corrective actions are to be documented in the eConcrete App.

 704.1(d)7.
 QA Testing.
 The CMD QA personnel will obtain QA samples as part of the operation review process according to the QA Manual, Publication 25.